Santa Cruz del Islote

-Santa Cruz del Islote (Spanish for: Santa Cruz of the Islet or Holy Cross of the Islet) is an artificial island located off the coast of Bolívar Department in Colombia, close to Tolú and Coveñas.
+Santa Cruz del Islote (Holy Cross of the Islet) is an artificial island located off the coast of Bolívar Department in Colombia, close to Tolú and Coveñas.
 It is a part of the Archipelago of San Bernardo.
 Its large population for its size has given it notoriety for supposedly being the most densely populated island on earth; however, estimates of its population vary greatly.

 History

 The island was uninhabited until the 1860s, when fishermen working around the island from Cartagena and Tolú, Colombia, began to settle on the island to rest and to protect themselves from storms.
 The first settlers gathered building materials from the sea that were used to further build out the island, including "Sea shells, coconut shells, tree trunks from the neighboring islands, sand, and even garbage".
 Settlers were attracted to the island not only for its abundance of fish due to the island being surrounded by coral, but also because there were no mosquitoes living on it.
 Island locals attribute this absence of mosquitoes to a lack of beaches and mangroves on the island.

 According to photographer Charlie Cordero, "One day, the tide brought in a cement cross, or 'cruz' in Spanish.
 The first settlers picked it up and put it in the center of the island.
 [At the time the island] had no name, but from that day it was called Santa Cruz del Islote."

 In 2013, a community council was formed by the residents to discuss local problems.
 The island and some residences were affected by flooding due to a tidal wave in 2018.
 At an event held in August 2020, attended by the Minister of Technology (ICT) of the Government of Colombia and the Governor of the Department of Bolívar, a free 24-hour internet service called Zona Digital Rural was established for the island, allowing the residents access to distance education in the midst of the COVID-19 pandemic.
 Previously, service had been expensive and of poor quality, making it difficult to carry out administrative and educational activities from home.

 On 2 July 2021, the island became the first territory in Colombia to be fully vaccinated against the COVID-19 virus.